quartznet/quartznet/docs/documentation/quartz-4.x/tutorial/using-quartz.md

 ## Traditional Program.cs

-If you are working in a pre-minimal api project, you can use the same old `Program.cs` structure as well.
+If you are working in a pre-minimal API project, you can use the same old `Program.cs` structure as well.

 ```csharp